xrettle/WFGY/TensionUniverse/BlackHole/Q121_ai_alignment_problem.md

 M_align
 ```

-with the following interpretation:
+with the following interpretation.

-* Each state `m` in `M_align` represents a coherent “alignment scenario configuration” that summarizes:
+* Each state `m` in `M_align` represents a coherent alignment scenario configuration that summarizes:

   * one or more deployed AI systems with a given capability profile,
   * the training and feedback channels that shaped those systems,